RTKConsortium/RTK/documentation/docs/rtk_3_migration_guide.md

 ## CUDA forward / ray-cast step size default

 The CUDA forward projector and the CUDA ray-cast backprojector now use the minimum voxel spacing of the input volume as the ray step when StepSize is not set.
 The previous default value was 1.

+## rtkdualenergy applications and associated code removed

+Historically, several applications had been developed to handle material decomposition of specific dual-energy spectral CT acquisitions with fast switching. `rtkdualenergysimplexdecomposition` and `rtkdualenergyforwardmodel` and the associated code in `DualEnergyNegativeLogLikelihood` and `SpectralForwardModelImageFilter` have been removed as one can do the same with `rtkspectralsimplexdecomposition` and `rtkdualenergysimplexdecomposition`.